juiceleee/seungjoo-lee.github.io/content/project/EE616/index.md

 ## Project Summary

 <p style="text-align:justify">
 Detecting domain shift and updating ML pipeline appropriately is crucial in real-world ML systems.
 We argue that using labeling function outputs rather than downstream model outputs is a more effective method for detecting domain shift.
-We propose a lightweight and simple framework that converts discrete labeling functions to continuous functions and applies density estimation method to detect outof-distribution samples in test time.
+We propose a lightweight and simple framework that converts discrete labeling functions to continuous functions and applies density estimation method to detect out-of-distribution samples in test time.
 We analyze the performance of our proposed approach on three real-world datasets on binary sentiment analysis task, and show that our approach is effective at detecting domain shift.
 </p>

 <br>